yuting1214/YouTube_Subscription_Search/README.md

 |:--:|
 | Average Genre Accuracy for different types of Queries |

-### Takeaways
+### Key Insights:

-1. Open-source embedding methods from [SBERT](https://www.sbert.net/) (all-mpnet-base-v2, all-MiniLM-L12-v2) outperforms the services provided by the commercial vendors in our experiment, therefore, we'll adopt all-MiniLM-L12-v2(more efficent) in our application.
+1. Open-source embedding methods from [SBERT](https://www.sbert.net/), especially **all-MiniLM-L12-v2**, outperform commercial vendors in our tests.
+As a result, we've integrated the efficient all-MiniLM-L12-v2 method into our application.
-2. The relevance score by LLM judge aligns better with user's searching intention compared to considering only genre accuracy.
+2. The LLM judge not only provides a relevance score that aligns more closely with a user's search intent than simply using genre accuracy but also offers a means to minimize manual tasks, ultimately saving both time and resources.
-3. Adopting the LLM judge to measure relevance could reduce manual labor, saving both time and budget.
+3. User queries categorized under "general_query" align closely with everyday user usage scenarios.
+Our proposed models perform exceptionally well for this type of query, suggesting that our experimental results can be seamlessly applied to daily usage.

-# Bug:
+## Known Issues and Future Resolutions

-The LLM sometimes still would return something as non-intended format, like non-JSON format
+1. The LLM sometimes still would return something as non-intended format, like non-JSON format

 ## Acknowledgements